trexboii/ftc-28830/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[FIRST Tech Challenge Community](https://ftc-community.firstinspires.org/)

 ### Sample OpModes
-This project contains a large selection of Sample OpModes (robot code examples) which can be cut and pasted into your /teamcode folder to be used as-is, or modified to suit your team's needs.
+This project contains a large selection of Sample OpModes (robot code pedroPathing.examples) which can be cut and pasted into your /teamcode folder to be used as-is, or modified to suit your team's needs.

 Samples Folder: &nbsp;&nbsp; [/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples](FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples)